 W. Shedrick Coleman

-W. Shedrick Coleman, AIA is Principal of Sheddarchitecture and practices architecture, land planning, and interior design.
+W. Shedrick Coleman, AIA is Principal of SHEDDarchitecture and practices architecture, land planning, and interior design.
 He is registered in Georgia and Texas.
 Shedrick has served two terms as chairman of the Chatham County–Savannah Metropolitan Planning Commission (MPC) in Georgia and is in his 10th year of service to the community as a commissioner.
 The planning commission is the joint city-county planning agency responsible for comprehensive planning and zoning recommendations to the member governments and for historic and natural preservation, community, transportation, and land use planning.
 Shedrick is currently serving in his second term on the APA National Board of Directors and serves on the APA Foundation Board of Directors.
 Shedrick has chaired the APA Design Awards in 2015 & 2016 , APA Fellowship Committee, and the APA Planning Commissioners Committee.
 Shedrick has been an active presenter at the National Planning Conference since 2011 in Boston.